Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 8 San Antonio–Houston

 Houston is a city of firsts—home to the first successful human heart transplant, America’s first public television station, and the first word spoken on the Moon.
 Gain an appreciation for Houston’s rich history on a sightseeing tour of America’s fourth-largest city that includes the Theatre District, which is second only to New York City.
 You’ll marvel at the world-famous Texas Medical Center, whose 675 acres and 42 nonprofit institutions make it the largest medical complex in the world.
 Enjoy a visit to one of Houston’s most expensive neighborhoods, River Oaks.
-Last but not least is a visit to downtown Houston’s tunnel system that takes you 20 feet underground to stroll through an interconnected series of restaurants, shops, and world-class architecture.

 Day 9 Houston